CarrierOps/1P-Wiki/documentation/pipelines/ca_activations.md

 ## Summary
 The CA activations pipeline takes data from a Google Plx Trix and brings that data into BigQuery.
 The the pipeline itself is shared with the US activations as the data structure and type of data is essentially identical.

+## Cadence
+The pipeline is scheduled to run every Tuesday at ~12pm EST.

 ## Flowchart

 ```mermaid